sogilis/Voogle/docs/ADR/010-database.md

 * Status: Draft | Pending | Accepted | Denied

 ## Context
 The Voogle project is a demonstrator for Squarescale.
 We need to store video informations in a persistent system (video sources are stored in a Bucket S3).
 Squarescale provide support for 3 database engine : MariaDB, MySQL and PostgreSQL.
-This database aims to be simple and short.
+We need a persistent storage to know if a video is uploaded and/or processed and to handle videos title duplicates.
+This database will be short.

 ## Decision
-We will use the option 1 with MariaDB.
+Because we need a short database (currently one table and one enum), it seems that a light database as MariaDB could be a good choice.
+Moreover, because we already have skills with PostgreSQL database, it could be a great opportunity to discover a new one.
+So we will use the option 1 with MariaDB.

 ## Options